Kahalu'u Beach Park

 The shoreline consists of white sand speckled with black lava fragments.
 It's best to get into the water via these sandy areas.
 During low tide, a few shallow tide pools surface, which can also be explored.
 During times of high surf, experienced bodyboarders and surfers venture out to the seaward edge of the reef in the outer area of the bay.
 A strong rip current may form during strong ocean swells in the area north from Kuemanu Heiau along the rugged shoreline rocks.

-Kahalu'u Beach Park Overview
+Key Features of Kahalu'u Beach Park

 Show Form